googleads/googleads-dfa-reporting-samples/dotnet/v2.0/README.md

 Once you've checked out the code:

-1. Open the DfaReporting.Samples.csproj file and build the project
+1. Open the DfaReporting.Samples.csproj file.

+2. Choose a sample and fill in any prerequisite values.
+Required values can be identified by the placeholder text: "ENTER_..._HERE".

-2. Choose a sample to run and add the class name as a command line argument
+3. Add the sample name as a command line argument and build/run the project.

-2. Run the sample and complete the authorization steps on your browser
+4. Complete the authorization steps on your browser.

-3. Examine the console output, be inspired and start hacking an amazing new app!
+5. Examine the console output, be inspired and start hacking an amazing new app!